gferreira/fb-variable-spacing/docs/_reference/spacing-states-format.md

 Spacing State definition
 ------------------------

-A *spacing state* is a description of all whitespace values in a font.
+A *spacing state* is a description of all spacing values in a font.

-A single font can contain several spacing states, for example: *standard*, *tight* and *loose*.
+A single set of glyph contours can contain multiple spacing states, for example: *standard*, *tight* and *loose*.

-Each spacing state is described by:
+A spacing state is defined by:

-- the *advance width* and *left margin* of all glyphs
+- the *left margin* and *advance width* of all glyphs
 - all *kerning values* in the font

-{% comment %}
-- the *positional relationship* between components
-{% endcomment %}

 ### Libs overview

-Data to enable spacing states is stored in 3 custom font-level libs under the prefix `com.hipertipo.spacingaxis`:
+The data to enable spacing states in UFO sources is stored in 2 custom font-level libs under the prefix `com.hipertipo.spacingaxis`:

 <table class='table'>
   <tr>